North Main Street, Wexford

 North Main Street at night.

-A picture of Wexford’s North Main Street at night time.
-This shot was taken in September of 2014.
-Visible are Peter Mark hairdressers, a buy and sell store called CEX and Sherwood’s Pharmacy.
-This was taken at the top of Anne Street, across from the new DV8 Fashion store that replaced AWear.
+North Main Street at night in September 2014, from the top of Anne Street across from the new DV8 Fashion store that replaced AWear.
+Visible are Peter Mark, CEX, and Sherwood’s Pharmacy.

 Selskar Street